Warren Buffet said: “It takes 20 years to build a reputation and five minutes to ruin it. If you think about that, you’ll do things differently.”

 6) Media training

 While your CEO should have media training for working with the press, your senior executives also need specialized training for crisis situations.
-In addition, training reference materials should be available online for access whenever needed later.
+In addition, training reference materials should be available online on your intranet for access whenever needed later.

 7) Communicate your crisis policy internally